 The scaffold taken into consideration in our project was JAHKSY010000030.1.
 Specifically, the region considered was between the positions 11505291 - 11534961.
 Taking into consideration the start and the end of this region of the genome and the query, we determined the location in the positive strand.

+Employing exonerate we established that the gene contains 16 exons.
+Besides, with fastatranslate we determined the number of aminoacids of Tr II, which was 514.
 T - coffee indicated a score of alignment of 997.
 Being this value considered high, we were able to elucidate a considerable conservation between the protein of our reference organism (Gallus gallus) and the protein that we manage to predict.
 Some variations in the aminoacid sequence could be seen, however there were only a few.

 Also, with T-Coffee we did not determine a gap at the start of the protein.
 Moreover, Tr II protein has a Methionine in its start which indicates a good prediction at the start of the protein.